edamontology/edam-browser/paper.md

 ##### Criteria 3 "Handle multiple parents"

-The Edam ontology, while being represented as a tree is a directed acyclic graph, meaning that a term can have more than one parent.
+The EDAM ontology, while being represented as a tree is a directed acyclic graph, meaning that a term can have more than one parent.
 When searching for "Phylogeny" Topic, [BioPortal](http://bioportal.bioontology.org/ontologies/EDAM/?p=classes&conceptid=http%3A%2F%2Fedamontology.org%2Ftopic_0084) displays it at only one position while [OLS](https://www.ebi.ac.uk/ols/ontologies/edam/terms?iri=http%3A%2F%2Fedamontology.org%2Ftopic_0084) indicates that indeed the term has multiple parents.

 ##### Criteria 4 "Can be integrated in external websites"